The Importance of Focus Sessions and Study Timers

 - Improved focus and concentration through personalized timing

-- Reduced mental fatigue by respecting your unique cognitive rhythms
+- Reduced mental fatigue by respecting cognitive rhythms

 - Better time awareness and task estimation with adaptive intervals

-- Decreased procrastination through a system tailored to your needs
+- Decreased procrastination through a system tailored to individual needs

 - Increased accountability through comprehensive session tracking